maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 Parson’s problems require students to assemble pre-written text into a correct order by dragging blocks into a tree structure.
 This block is needed to hold the javascript and strings which students can drag.

 STACK provides a `[[parsons]] ... [[/ parsons]]` [question block](Question_blocks/index.md).
-The question author pre-defines strings.
+The question author pre-defines strings to drag within the block.
 These strings can be defined as Maxima variables in the question text, or just defined within the question block itself.

 Users interact with the strings, dragging them into a tree structure.
 Note, a list is a special case of a more structured tree.
 The block can be linked to a STACK input so that the student's configuration can be stored and/or assessed.
 This page is reference documentation for the `[[parsons]]` block.
 Documentation on how to use this block in a complete question is given under topics: [Authoring Parson's problems](../Topics/Parsons.md).